A Blog in 2 Parts:

 Part 2 – My own experience of the practice in relation to mental health

-As I am a Nutritional Therapist, Healer, Dowser, Counsellor, Life Coach, and Stress Consultant, I have been practising mindfulness or meditation myself for many years on my own personal journey as well as helping others, leading groups, and creating visualisations and meditations from scratch.
+As I am a Nutritional Therapist, Healer, Dowser, Counsellor, Life Coach, and Stress Consultant, I have been practising mindfulness and meditation myself for many years on my own personal journey as well as helping others, leading groups, and creating visualisations and meditations from scratch.
 I also create meditations with specific guidelines for people to follow – guided meditations – and these often incorporate things they have asked me to put in.
-(I sometimes do this live with a group, say in a stress management session in a business, where I put in something special for each of them.)
+(I sometimes do this live with a group, say in a stress management session in a business, where I put in something special for each person, having asked them beforehand what they might like to get from the session.)

 Mindfulness and Meditation seem to me to be pretty much the same thing, but Mindfulness and the way it is generally taught seems to be easier to put across to people, a sort of more accessible version of Meditation which focuses on the basic techniques and uses.
 Perhaps it even demystifies Meditation.

 Awareness is a word which would be a good synonym for Mindfulness, whereas Guided Meditations have a focus on Intention and Outcome as well as Awareness and Relaxation.
-I am also studying Cognitive Behavioural Therapy to extend my Counselling skills, and I think this looks a bit like a Mindful way of Counselling, and is probably also making Counselling more accessible in a similar way to what Mindfulness is doing for Meditation.
+I’m also studying Cognitive and other Behavioural Therapies (DBT & REBT) to extend my Counselling skills, and I think this looks a bit like a Mindful way of Counselling, and is probably also making Counselling more accessible in a similar way to what Mindfulness is doing for Meditation.
+At the very least it is enriching the approach by incorporating more useful tools.
 In both cases I find these routes very positive indeed for both myself, and for others.

-Anyway, over the years it has all greatly helped me, and other people I have worked with, to relax, heal, look at life more positively, and find ways of coping better with potential issues.
+Anyway, over the years it has all greatly helped me, and people I have worked with, to relax, heal, look at life more positively, and find ways of coping better with potential issues, or even to help prevent issues to arise in the first place for example through the use of mindful communication, and non-judgement.

 I use mindfulness regularly to: